rowialfata/hirowi/index.md

 <h1> Welcome to Rowi's Reading List </h1>

 This page contains list of quality reading materials.
-If you have any suggestion about other worth reading materials, drop me a line through [**Twitter.**](https://twitter.com/rowialfata) <style="color:grey">[Last update: 17/07/2021]
+If you have any suggestion about other worth reading materials, drop me a line through [**Twitter.**](https://twitter.com/rowialfata) [Last update: 17/07/2021]

 <h2 style="background-color:powderblue;"> > Health </h2>